 Golden Turkey Award

 Vera Hruba moved to Hollywood with her mother and signed a long-term contract in 1943 with Republic Pictures.
-She chooses Ralston, from the breakfast cereal, as her screen name.
+She chose Ralston, from the breakfast cereal, as her screen name.
 She was advertised by Republic as skating “out of Czechoslovakia into the hearts of America.”
-During her early film career she was known as Vera Hrubá Ralston and later as Vera Ralston.
+During her early film career, she was known as Vera Hrubá Ralston and later as Vera Ralston.

 Hruba normally played an immigrant girl, because of her limited English skills.
 Among the 27 films Ralston starred in were Storm Over Lisbon (George Sherman, 1944) with again Erich von Stroheim, the Western Dakota (Joseph Kane, 1945) with John Wayne, I, Jane Doe (John H. Auer, 1948) with Ruth Hussey and John Carrol, and The Fighting Kentuckian (George Waggner, 1949), also with John Wayne.
 Joseph Kane directed her 11 times.